futuregrid/manual/doc/source/tutorials.rst

-`Science Cloud Summer School 2012 .. image:: images/summerschool2012.png <https://portal.futuregrid.org/projects/241>`_
+`.. image:: images/summerschool2012.png Science Cloud Summer School 2012 <https://portal.futuregrid.org/projects/241>`_

 The following tutorials are broadly organized into topics, with each tutorial classified by the user's target level of expertise with